- About Us

 The authority is made up of an 11 member board of elected officials from each of the six incorporated cities in Merced County: Atwater, Dos Palos, Gustine, Livingston, Los Banos, and Merced, along with the five members of the Board of Supervisors.

-Currently, The Bus operates 15 fixed routes and two deviated fixed routes throughout the region and provides paratransit service for qualifying individuals who cannot access the fixed-route service.
+Currently, The Bus operates 15 fixed routes throughout the region and provides paratransit service for qualifying individuals who cannot access the fixed-route service.
 The Bus carries approximately 1,000,000 passengers per year.

 Reporting a Concern, Suggestion, or Complaint